Duncan Laurence: 2019–2021: Eurovision Song Contest, Worlds on Fire and Small Town Boy

-2021–present: Upcoming second studio album

 On 11 June 2021, the soundtrack album for the second season of the Hulu series Love, Victor was released.
 Among the artists featured on the soundtrack was Laurence with "Heaven Is a Hand to Hold", which he co-wrote with Leland, Jordan Garfield and Peter Thomas.
 Laurence also features on American singer Wrabel's single "Back to Back", which was released on 30 July off of the latter's debut album These Words Are All for You.
 "Wishes Come True", a standalone Christmas single, followed on 26 November.

+2022–present: Skyboy

-In 2022, Laurence served as a coach on the sixth season of The Voice Kids Belgium, where a member of his team, Karista, won.
+In early 2022, Laurence served as a coach on the sixth season of The Voice Kids Belgium, where a member of his team, Karista, won.